PhoenixTales/phoenix-docs/story/world/cliff-exchange.md

 The convict reaches the shore and is welcomed by the thugs, "baptising" him in the cruel tradition of the self-ruled penal colony, witnessed by the four friends.
 {: .caption }

 In his next and the last known map sketch, Mike elaborated his former Orpheus map further.
-While the marketplace and the cliff stayed just as they were, the northern lake became changed in appearance in that it did now stretch further into the west, but less into the south, due to the introduction of a new river, that would flow south of the northern forest, from the northwest into the sea in the east; this river would remain there till the release version of the game.
+While the marketplace and the cliff stayed just as they were, the northern lake changed in appearance in that it did now stretch further into the west, but less into the south, due to the introduction of a new river, that would flow south of the northern forest, from the northwest of the colony (it would later become connected to the New Camp) into the sea in the east; this river would remain there till the release version of the game.
 This change did not affect the gamestart as originally imagined, but it changed the distance to the abandoned mine, which was now on the other side of the river, behind the bridge and not so close to the northern forest as it was in the Orpheus map.

 ![Cliff & Marketplace v2](/_img/world/cliff-marketplace-v2.jpg)
 The cliff marked in red, the forest in green; the arrows in the forest mean to connote a rise in the terrain; it was meant to go upwards here - next to it the marketplace.
-The Abandoned Mine (VM) more south behind the bridge, while in the east the originally imagined position of the stone circle is seen.
+The Abandoned Mine (VM) more south behind the bridge.
+In the east the originally imagined position of the stone circle is seen.
 {: .caption }